nupursharma2110/bing-translator/README.md

 # bing-translator
-Bing translaor automated by GUI AND API.
+Bing translator automated by GUI AND API.
 Results are compared by testng.